By Monique Warren, The Hay Pillow®, Inc.

 There is a wealth of information on the internet available for testing hay and balancing a custom supplement to it.
 In my experience, this is far more economical.

-More Helpful Slow Feeding Resources
+Helpful How-to Slow Feeding Resources

 Additional Diet Resources